 What does this mean for TPAs

-For third party administrators who are looking for ways to boost their bottom line and increase their service offerings, HSA administration could be the answer.
-It appears that employers are increasingly looking to an HDHP option: a 2015 study found that over 80 percent added HDHPs to their health insurance options, while one-third of employers chose to only offer HDHPs.
+For Third-Party Administrators who are looking for ways to boost their bottom line and increase their service offerings, HSA administration could be the answer.
+It appears that employers are increasingly looking to an HDHP option.
+A 2018 report on 540 large employers found that 70 percent of them offered an HDHP to their employees.

 TPAs have the experience and the knowledge to jump into this market and hit the ground running.
 Currently, the biggest competitor for TPAs in the HSA market are banks, who sometimes offer HSAs for free.
 The real challenge for TPAs is finding an administrative platform option that offers simple account setup and administration, and the flexibility to adapt to diverse employer needs.
 In addition, they need a platform that offers modern features in order to make HSAs even more attractive for workers.

 HSAs by themselves are enticing between the tax-free contributions, withdrawals and earnings.
 However, workers also need convenient access to their account funds (e.g., a debit card), and a mobile app from which they can view account balances and submit claims, among other functions.
 These are some of the perks that can help incentivize enrollment, especially among the tech-inclined Millennial workforce.

 The past decade has seen a rise in Millennials in the workplace, and they bring many talents with them.
 As smart consumers who utilize and accept Consumer Directed Healthcare, they want more options when it comes to health insurance plans.
 For employers, adding an HSA-eligible HDHP plan to their insurance choices may be the way to attract younger workers and also control healthcare expenses.
 TPAs who are looking for opportunities to grow their businesses should consider adding HSA administration services to their portfolio.
 The market is right for a win-win-win scenario for everyone.